mavlink/MAVSDK-docs/en/cpp/quickstart.md

 cd examples
 ```

-To e.g. build the takeoff and land example, you can do:
+To build the takeoff and land example, you can do:

 ```sh
 cd takeoff_land/